Chart Color Schemes

 Kalgoorlie - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Kalgoorlie - North, as per the latest Census, consisted of 85.4% houses and 14.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro WA's 82.9% houses and 17.0% other dwellings.
-The home ownership rate in Kalgoorlie - North was 17.8%, with mortgaged dwellings at 43.4% and rented dwellings at 38.8%.
-The median monthly mortgage repayment in the area was $1,730, higher than Non-Metro WA's average of $1,517.
-The median weekly rent figure was $330, compared to Non-Metro WA's $280.
-Nationally, Kalgoorlie - North's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Kalgoorlie - North, as evaluated at the latest Census held in August 2016, dwelling structures comprised 85.4% houses and 14.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro WA's 82.9% houses and 17.0% other dwellings during the same period.
+Home ownership in Kalgoorlie - North stood at 17.8%, with mortgaged dwellings at 43.4% and rented ones at 38.8%.
+The median monthly mortgage repayment was $1,730, higher than Non-Metro WA's average of $1,517.
+Median weekly rent in Kalgoorlie - North was recorded at $330, compared to Non-Metro WA's $280.
+Nationally, Kalgoorlie - North's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375 as of 2016.

 Frequently Asked Questions - Housing